106 Jefferson Hotel in Huntsville Review: History Meets Luxury

 Alabama’s Constitution Hall Park, where the state’s constitution was signed, is another site worth a visit for taking a trip back in time.
 And, if you’re in the city to experience the space program, the 106 Jefferson hotel is 11 miles from NASA Marshall Space Flight Center.

 Other Spaces: Since I was there for a conference, I spent a good deal of time in 106 Jefferson hotel’s conference room.
-I can’t think of a better location for an event, special gathering or even a wedding than 106 Jefferson hotel.

 In addition to their 1,600 -square-foot Century Ballroom just off the lobby, they also have convenient, adjacent pre-function space.
 The accessibility to their restaurant and rooftop bar, and their location near nightlife and shopping makes it a wonderful space for both business and pleasure.